jmjustis/BasketballData/README.md

 2. How significant is the the first draft pick?
     *If you are a basketball team manager, is it worth it to spend extra money or trade players to be a first round pick?

+*This is another budget question that will help managers of teams see how important salaries are to performance.*

 3. What is the optimal geolocation to start a basketball team?
 What region has the best performing players?
     *Is there a specific birthplace that produces better basketball players?
     *Is there a specific college that produces better basketball players?

+*This final business question is to determine where to target the draft picks from*